 After all this time, it's not slowing down either.
 In fact, Team17 is rapidly accelerating into third party publishing.
 We haven't seem the last of Worms, but the products leaving the studio with the Team17 logo stamped on them are becoming more varied than ever.
 I spoke to Debbie Bestwick, the award-winning managing director of the company, about all things past, present, and future.

-"You're making me feel old," Debbie tells me, as I mention how long Team17 has been around for – since 1990.
+"You're making me feel old," Debbie tells me, as I mention how long Team17 has been around for – since 1990, and its debut game Miami Chase.
 Many other, bigger studios have fallen since Team17's founding, so I ask what she puts such longevity down to.
 "Retaining our IP; looking for the right, as opposed to the newest or shiniest, opportunities; and, most of all, working damn hard over the years has ensured we are sustainable."

 "Team17 was partially formed out of a Wakefield-based public domain software distributor called 17Bit Software," Debbie continues.
 "In the days before the internet, that's how small pieces of software and indie games were distributed, on floppy disks for a couple of dollars a go.
 It was funded by a guy called Michael Robinson, who owned a UK indie retailer called Microbyte at that time.

 There's still nothing like inflicting cartoon pain and misery on someone sat next to you!

 "When we first started, Team17 had no internal development, we worked out of a small office above an amusement arcade, and was built to be a games publisher for the Amiga platform, working closely with the talent we knew via 17Bit and using Microbyte's chain of stores for distribution.
 Fortunately we were insanely popular almost immediately, with 90 percent of our games hitting number one and, at one point, we had over 50 percent market share of all games sales on the Amiga.